Second only to the untapped potential of a 2000AD/Judge Dredd TV series, arguably the second most squandered franchise is that of RoboCop.

 However, unlike Alien, The Terminator and Star Trek, the sequels to RoboCop were of dramatically inferior quality.
 In fact, they were terrible.
 RoboCop 2, at best, was a good B-movie and they get significantly worse after that.
 Weller wouldn’t come back for a third and that was a good decision on his part.

 There were some attempts to make RoboCop work in live action TV, with predictable results and there was even a Saturday morning cartoon.
-Yes, because the premise of RoboCop is perfectly suitable for young children.
+Yes, because the world of RoboCop is perfectly suitable for young children… [see video]

 Plans for a remake were announced in 2012 and fans reacted, quite rightly, in much the same they did when news of a Blade Runner sequel was released.
 It actually looked like everything might turn out OK.
 It had a pretty spectacular cast – including Gary Oldman, Michael Keaton, Jackie Earle Haley and Samuel L. Jackson – and some concepts were being reinterpreted in an interesting way.